gero0/zabawkowo-frontend/README.md

-# zabawkowo-frontend
+# zabawkowo
+A mobile app for an online marketplace.
-Frontend for a mobile app built using React Native
+Built using React Native.